 We welcome applicants of all abilities/disabilities, religions, marital statuses, familial statuses, sexes, ages, sexual orientations, veteran statuses, national origins, ancestries, races, colors, genetic information, and gender identities and expressions.

-All admission requirements must be completed by August 31, 2021 to apply this cycle (Late April - November 1, 2021).
+All admission requirements must be completed by August 31, 2021 to apply this cycle (April 29, 2021 - November 1, 2021).
 Applications with incomplete requirements submitted after August 31, 2021 will not be considered for admission.
 Only application materials submitted through the Central Application Service for Physician Assistants (CASPA) will be reviewed by the Admissions Committee.

 There is no pre-screening of admission materials for applicants.